-Unit number L4-DI0-04 Ofqual reference A/506/4718 Title Knowledge of F Protective Marking principles Level 4 Credit value 5 GLH 40 Learning outcomes The learner will: Assessment criteria The learner can: 1.
-Understand the principle Protectively Marked (PM 1.1 Justify the importance of Protective Marking within the defence intelligence environment 1.2 Distinguish between the differing levels of Protective Marking in use within the defence intelligence environment 1.3 Contrast the principles of: need to know need to hold 1.4 Summarise the effect of Ministry of Defence Special Handling Instructions on Protectively Marked assets Additional information ab out the unit Unit aim(s) This unit is about understanding the principles of handling Protectively Marked (PM) materials within the defence intelligence environment.
+Unit number L4-DI0-04 Ofqual reference A/506/4718 Title Knowledge of F Protective Marking principles Level 4 Credit value 5 GLH 40 Learning outcomes The learner will: Assessment criteria The learner can: Understand the principle Protectively Marked (PM) Justify the importance of Protective Marking within the defence intelligence environment 1.2 Distinguish between the differing levels of Protective Marking in use within the defence intelligence environment 1.3 Contrast the principles of: need to know need to hold Summarise the effect of Ministry of Defence Special Handling Instructions on Protectively Marked assets Additional information ab out the unit Unit aim(s) This unit is about understanding the principles of handling Protectively Marked (PM) materials within the defence intelligence environment.
 It provides underpinning knowledge for and aligns with the Army's intelligence operations training.
 Upon completion of the unit, the learner will understand the need for PM, levels of PM, the key PM principles and MoD Special Handling Instructions.
-Details of the relationship be unit and relevant national of standards (if appropriate) SFJCM01 / SFJCM02 / SFJCM07 Details of the relationship between the unit and other standards or curricula (if appropriate) This unit maps to the Defence Intelligence and Security Centre's OPMI3 training course
+Details of the relationship be unit and relevant national or standards (if appropriate) SFJCM01 / SFJCM02 / SFJCM07 Details of the relationship between the unit and other standards or curricula (if appropriate) This unit maps to the Defence Intelligence and Security Centre's OPMI3 training course

-Assessment requirements specified by a sector or regulatory body (if appropriate) This unit is about knowledge and understanding and allows these components to be assessed in a learning and development environment. a learning and development environment.
+Assessment requirements specified by a sector or regulatory body (if appropriate)

+This unit is about knowledge and understanding and allows these components to be assessed in a learning and development environment.
-Unit number L4-DI0-05

-URN F/506/4719

-Title: Knowledge of the historic development of military intelligence

-Level: 3 · · · · · · · · · · · · · · · · · · ·

-Credit value:

-2

-GLH 2

-Learning outcomes Assessment criteria

-The learner will: The learner can:

-Understand the history behind the development and evolution of military intelligence 1.1 Summarise the origins of military intelligence pre World War One

-1.2 Describe key developmental Intelligence Corps activities during:

-World War One

-World War Two

-Post-World War Two

-Additional information about the unit

-Unit aim(s) This unit is about understanding the history behind the development and evolution of military intelligence.
+Unit number L4-DI0-05 URN F/506/4719 Title: Knowledge of t the historic development of military intelligence Level: 3 Credit value: 2 GLH 2 2 Learning outcomes The learner will: Assessment criteria The learner can: Understand the history behind the development and evolution of military intelligence 1.1 Summarise the origins of military intelligence pre World War One 1.2 Describe key developmental Intelligence Corps activities during: World War One World War Two Post-World War Two Additional information about out the unit Unit aim(s) This unit is about understanding the history behind the development and evolution of military intelligence.
 It provides underpinning knowledge for and aligns with the Army's intelligence operations training.
 Upon completion of the unit, the learner will understand the origins and key developmental activities that have influenced modern day military intelligence.

-Details of the relationship between the unit and relevant national occupational standards (if appropriate) N/a

-Details of the relationship between the unit and other standards or curricula (if appropriate) This unit maps to the Defence Intelligence and Security Centre's OPMI3 training course

-Assessment requirements specified by a sector or regulatory body (if appropriate) This unit is about knowledge and understanding and allows these components to be assessed in a learning and development environment.
+Details of the relationship between the unit and relevant national occupational standards (if appropriate) N/a Details of the relationship between the unit and other standards or curricula (if appropriate) This unit maps to the Defence Intelligence and Security Centre's OPMI3 training course Assessment requirements specified by a sector or regulatory body (if appropriate) This unit is about knowledge and understanding and allows these components to be assessed in a learning and development environment.

 Unit number L4-DI0-06

 Ofqual reference T/506/4720

 Title Knowledge of the UK's defence structures

 Level 4

 Credit value 7

 GLH 20

+Learning outcomes Assessment criteria

-Learning outcomes The learner will: Assessment criteria The learner can:
+The learner will: The learner can:

-me

-Understand the structures, roles, responsibilities and capabilities of the arms and services of the British Army 1.1 Describe the key characteristics of the British Army's structure

-1.2 Contrast the key characteristics of the British Army's arms and services, including:
+Understand the structur responsibilities and cap arms and services of the structure of abilities of the 1.1 1.2 1.3 Describe the key characteristics of the British Army's structure Contrast the key characteristics of the British Army's arms and services, including: • mission • roles • tasks • structures Describe the battlegroup concept, including: • purpose • structure • elements Explain the roles and responsibilities of staff branches in use within the British Army Compare the key characteristics of: • Brigades • Divisions • Corps • Land Forces

-• mission

-• roles

-• tasks

-• structures

-1.3 Describe the battlegroup concept, including:

-• purpose

-• structure

-elements

-1.4 Explain the roles and responsibilities of staff branches in use within the British Army

-1.5 Compare the key characteristics of:

-• Brigades

-Divisions

-• Corps

-Land Forces